cullinans1/employee-management-system/README.md

 ## *Status*
 Project is still not full completed as there is still a "create employee" feature that is still in progress

-## *Questions*
-For any questions or for support, please contact Laura Fry at: lafry5@yahoo.com or lafry5 on GitHub.